w1th0utnam3/undirected_graph/README.md

 ## Todo

-- Implement `erase` functions with iterator parameter
+- Implement `erase` by iterator functions
-- Have some ideas how to make it fast by not using `std::map`
+- Make sure that it works with google sparsehash containers (`dense_hash_map` and `dense_hash_set`, see https://code.google.com/p/sparsehash/)
+- Check whether the interface is ok to use `unique_ptr` as data objects